Gabriel-Penteadoo/Gabriel-Penteadoo/README.md

 - 🎓 I'm a student aspiring to be a backend developer
 - <img src="https://slackmojis.com/emojis/64616-java3/download" width="20"/> I primarily work in Java and C#
 - <img src="https://slackmojis.com/emojis/291-golang/download" width="20"/> I'm currently learning Go as a hobby
-- 📚 I'm always learning, it's the best part of the journey
+- 📚 I'm always learning, it's the best part of this journey
 - 🎮 Coding is my main quest.
-Side quests include fixing my own bugs
+Side quests include fixing my own bugs and Neovim

   -
   -